Insurance Appeals

 UHC Corrected Claim Timely Filing Limits by Plan Type

 Every UHC product line runs its corrected claim window differently, and the clock-start rule — remittance date versus date of service — is the detail that trips up billing teams working mixed UHC panels.
+For commercial plans specifically, UHC's own published claim-correction guidance describes a date-of-service-based window governed by your Participation Agreement — not the RA-based figure widely repeated across the industry.
+Confirm which basis your contract actually uses before calendaring either.

 Plan TypeCorrected Claim WindowClock Starts FromKey Condition